 Sustainability is not just about saving the environment.
 Most people would agree that it includes enhancing your lifestyle in a way that is in line with sustainable practices.
-For instance, adding patios in Perth and pergolas can enhance the lifestyles of many people; choosing the materials that are eco-friendly and sustainable then enhances and saves the environment.
+For instance, adding patios in Perth, pergolas or carports can enhance the lifestyles of many people; choosing the materials that are eco-friendly and sustainable then enhances and saves the environment.

 There are other ways in which a patio or a pergola can be considered eco-friendly.

 - When you spend time outside, say for alfresco dining, you can enjoy the cool of the evening without having to run the air conditioner.
 This saves on your costs as well as saving the earth’s resources.
 You may think that it would only be a small saving, but if many people do it, that small amount grows exponentially.

 - Having a patio against the side of the home will also shade it and keep it cooler, reducing the need for the air conditioner to be on, so again, the environment and your budget are both winners.

 - Here’s another way a patio or pergola can be eco-friendly.
 Having children’s birthday parties in them will save a great deal of wear and tear on your carpets.
 Eventually, this will filter back to a few less carpets being needed, so all the power that is used to make them will be reduced.
 This too, may seem like a saving too minimal to count, but when taken over the whole of the country it can really mount up.

 - Having a patio made with a steel frame is a sustainable choice because steel is completely recyclable as well as being strong, durable and low maintenance.
 And while you may wonder at the many tonnes of iron ore being sent overseas, it is nice to know that at least some of the product is being diverted to enhance the lives of Australians.